MIG Equipment Facts. Part

 IT'S SAD IN THIS APATHETIC MANUFACTURING

-ENVIRONMENT THAT AN AMERICAN MANUFACTURING GIANT LIKE TOWER ADDS TO AMERICA'S
+ENVIRONMENT THAT AN AMERICAN MANUFACTURING GIANT LIKE TOWER ADDED TO AMERICA'S

 FUTURE POTENTIAL EMPLOYMENT ISSUES THROUGH POOR MANAGEMENT.

-MUCH FOR WELD MANUFACTURING EVOLUTION: IT'S 2008 AND THERE IS NOT ONE AUTO / TRUCK
+IN 2008 THERE WAS NOT ONE GLOBAL AUTO / TRUCK

-FRAME PLANT, OR BIG THREE PART SUPPLIER IN NORTH AMERICA THAT HAS COME CLOSE TO
+FRAME PLANT OR SUPPLIER THAT HAS COME CLOSE TO

 ATTAINING THE SAME OPTIMUM DAILY ROBOT WELD PRODUCTION AND QUALITY ACHIEVED BY